Here is my detailed guide to our couple’s trip to Singapore. Finally, we fulfilled our wish of a fun vacation on Singapore island.

-A trip to Singapore was on the cards from a long time.
+A trip to Singapore has been on the cards for a long time.
 And somehow, we just delayed it for one reason or the other.
-This August we decided to fulfill prolonged desire of a short vacation in Singapore.
-The Island City was too irresistibly accessible with so many direct flights from India.
+This August, we decided to fulfill the prolonged desire for a short vacation in Singapore.
+The Island City was too irresistibly accessible with many direct flights from India.
 Tickets were booked, bags packed and with a long list of must-see places we landed in Singapore.
-With an impressive first impression, one could make out why Singapore is rated as one of the cleanest and safest countries in the World.
-Singapore is the first choice for travelers for a family getaway, and those seeking to indulge in metropolitan luxuries.
-And of course for its unique and top-notch attractions that cater to almost every type of traveler.
-Singapore is – a nice enough city, with great food, super clean, efficient; in short, it has all the features for a perfect leisure getaway.

 What to eat in Singapore?